Interview with the artist Jutta Bluehberger on the occasion of her birthday.

 Why did you become an artist?

 The artist had been in me for a long time – I became aware of this only in retrospect.
-But due to various circumstances, it did not come surface.
+But due to various circumstances, it did not surface.
 I have known the talent and inner longing since my childhood and youth.
-Unfortunately, there were too few role models or people at that time who would have helped me to pursue this approach further.
+Unfortunately, there were too few role models or people at that time who would have helped me to pursue this further.
 So practical considerations took precedence and led to a technical education where the inner artist could not develop.
 The desire remained, but it was not satisfied until 20 years later when I took part in a watercolor painting course for adults.

 At first, it was just a hobby for you.
 When did that change?

 In 2012, several things came together: The year before I had my first exhibition and I unconsciously felt the desire to do more like that.
 At that time I lived and worked as a development worker in Mali (West Africa).
 A coup took place there in April 2012.
 I was just out of the country and did not experience the insecurity on the ground myself.
 But I suffered at a distance with my colleagues.
 For weeks the security situation went back and forth – once better, once worse.

 At that time Mali was the only country where I had a home of my own.
 The coup took away my home.
 It was as if somebody pulled the rug out from under me.
 In addition, I had to move three times during the first few weeks in Austria and it cost me a lot of energy.
 It soon became clear to me that the many trips of the last few years (“life on three continents”) and various other stress factors took their toll and I had to radically cut back.
 The upheaval and all these other factors led me to rethink my lifestyle.
 I realized that I could no longer suppress my inner artist.
 It was an inner need and when I gave too little space for artistic activity, I neglected an important part of myself.

 Where do you see the most important distinction between being a hobby artist and being a professional artist for yourself?